-Registration for the 2017 course is now open (April 4)!
-I’ve been a Culinary Nutrition Expert for almost two years and it’s made me much more confident in the kitchen with cooking, changed my relationship with food and has helped my triathlon career immensely.
+Early bird registration for the 2018 course is now open!
+I’ve been a Culinary Nutrition Expert for four years and it’s made me much more confident in the kitchen with cooking, changed my relationship with food and has helped my triathlon career immensely.
 If you are interested in taking the course for yourself to learn some new skills and to become healthier, the course is 14 weeks long and jam packed with great info, teachers, and assignments to make you an expert in everything culinary and nutrition.
-There is a contact form at the end of this post, make sure you contact me before you sign up and I can save you $100 on your tuition.
+There is a contact form at the end of this post, make sure you contact me before you sign up and I can save you $50 on your tuition.
 This article is a guest post by my wife on how the CNE program has changed and benefited both of us.
 Enjoy!
 Oh, and here is a link to the program founder Meghan Telpner, talking about the course and what it offers.

 So your spouse is interested in this thing called the CNE Program.
 You’re not really sure what it’s about.
 Is it just like a really long cooking class?
 No way, hombre!
 It is so much more than that.
 I’m sure your spouse can see how great the program is, especially if he or she has seen one of the talks put on by the director Meghan Telpner.
 I’m pretty sure Meghan’s spirit animal is a unicorn.
 She is optimism in human form.
 Anyway, your spouse might be trying to convince you that this will be a worthwhile investment.
 But you’re having a tough time seeing it.
 Well, let me tell you friend, it IS worth it.
 I will convince you by sharing how my husband taking the CNE program changed our lives- for the better.